A-CAP ENERGY LIMITED

 Diversified Minerals Strategy

-A-Cap will structure its partner relationships to take advantage of new materials processing and refinery technologies, particularly in production of cobalt products used directly in battery manufacture, ensuring A-Cap is not exposed in the value chain to the ultimate battery customer.
+The Company aims to establish key strategic and commercial relationships to take advantage of new materials processing and refinery technologies, particularly in production of cobalt and nickel sulphates products used directly in battery manufacture.

 LETLHAKANE URANIUM PROJECT